-Shopping at the end of the year has reached legendary proportions for bargain-hunting car shoppers.
+Shopping at the end of the model year has reached legendary proportions for bargain-hunting car shoppers.
 With the stock market on the upswing and the belief we will put the pandemic behind us, the desire to get a new car before the new model year begins is on the mind of bargain-hunters everywhere.
-Yes, there are certainly good deals to be had as the end of the year approaches because many dealers are seeking to hit monthly and year-end sales targets.
-But you can’t go blindly into a dealership on December 31 and expect that you’ll come away with a great deal.
-This goes double for those who are going to lease, because end of the year leasing can be counter-intuitive.
+Yes, there are certainly good deals to be had as the end of the model year approaches because many dealers are seeking to hit monthly sales targets and clear out last year’s stock.
+But you can’t go blindly into a dealership in August and expect that you’ll come away with a great deal.
+This goes double for those who are going to lease, because end of the model year leasing can be counter-intuitive.

 First, the vehicle manufacturer could be subsidizing the lease costs on the new 2021 model to persuade consumers to buy the car and get its model-year sales off to a good start.
 Then, very importantly, there is the matter of the residual value of each vehicle.
 Since the 2020 is one year older than the 2021, at the conclusion of the lease term it will be worth significantly less than the 2021 even if it has the same mileage on the odometer.
 This discrepancy is factored into the overall deal, and it means that you will pay more to lease the vehicle over the period of the lease.